 Hcg Diet Phase 3: The Stabilization Phase

-Phase 3 of the hcg diet is absolutely essential and should not be skipped!
+Phase 3 of the HCG diet is absolutely essential and should not be skipped!
 The purpose of Phase 3 is to stabilize the newly acquired weight loss and allow the body to adjust to every day eating to smoothly move into Phase 4, the maintenance phase.
 Phase 3 comes with a number of great opportunities, including the chance to discover lingering weight management culprits as well as food sensitivities.
 It is also commonly known as that period of, “I’m scared to eat and have no idea what to eat!”
-This is perfectly normal, but the truth is, Phase 3 can be the most exciting phase of the Hcg Diet Plan.
+This is perfectly normal, but the truth is, Phase 3 can be the most exciting and rewarding phase of the HCG Diet Plan.